ImmobilienScout24/slack-sodexo/README.md

 # Technical details
 A scheduled lambda functions downloads the menu PDF once a week, splits it into daily menus and uploads those to S3.

-Another lambda functions sits behind an AWS API GET method gateway (with template mapping because slack's API sucks) and responds to slack slash command requests for sodexo.
+Another lambda functions sits behind an AWS API GET method gateway (with template mapping) and responds to slack slash command requests for sodexo.

 ## Important notice
 In AWS API Gateway, we recommend the following mapping for your GET method: